Creating a group of your own is an inexpensive and effective way to reach your target market.

 By the end, you’ll know more than most Facebook marketers about taking a Facebook Group from nothing to something spectacular.

 First, if you can be precise in terms of who you want to help, you’ll be able to describe your group more effectively.
 When you can clearly communicate how your group can benefit others, you’ll easily attract new members.

 I bet you chose the second one, right?

-That’s because the second one sounds like it’s more tailored to the needs of someone who has just bought a Labrador and is in need of training solutions and would exclude owners of other breeds, intentionally.
+That’s because the second one sounds like it’s more tailored to the needs of someone who has just adopted a Labrador and is in need of training advice specific to the breed.

-The second, however, is that it makes it easier for people to find your Group.
+The second reason is that it makes it easier for people to find your group.

-First, login in to Facebook.
+First, log in to Facebook.
 Then, open up the dropdown menu by clicking on the ‘downwards arrow.’

 Then select the option ‘Create Group.’